A Complete Guide to Sacha Baron Cohen’s Many Controversies

 Get on your knees and beg for mercy, America: Sacha Baron Cohen will return to TV this weekend in Who Is America?, a new Showtime series that’s shrouded in mystery.
-Both Cohen and Showtime have remained mum on the show’s purpose — it’s going to be political, that’s for sure — which was filmed in secret for a year and will feature prominent unwitting guests in interview settings.
+Both Baron Cohen and Showtime have remained mum on the show’s purpose — it’s going to be political, that’s for sure — which was filmed in secret for a year and will feature prominent unwitting guests in interview settings.
 (Former vice-president Dick Cheney signs a waterboarding kit in the promo.)

-As with all of Cohen’s previous characters, whoever he chooses to embody in Who Is America? will undoubtedly cause an array of shock, awe, admiration, and multiple warnings from the Parents Television Council, not to mention all the people he’s duped.
+As with all of Baron Cohen’s previous characters, whoever he chooses to embody in Who Is America? will undoubtedly cause an array of shock, awe, admiration, and multiple warnings from the Parents Television Council, not to mention all the people he’s duped.
 It’s been awhile since his last character came out to play, so let’s revisit Sacha Baron Cohen’s many comedic guises from two-plus decades of pranks and mayhem.
 It’s a lot of characters, but even more controversies.

 Ali G